TAB D - Methodology for Chemical Incident Investigation

 - Review of the evidence by an expert panel.

-While the DoD methodology for investigating chemical incidents (Figure 1) is based on these protocols, the passage of time since the Gulf War makes it difficult to obtain certain types of documentary evidence, and physical evidence often was not collected at the time of an event.
-Therefore, we cannot apply a rigid template to all incidents, and each investigation must be tailored to its unique circumstances.
-Accordingly, we designed our methodology to provide a thorough, investigative process to define the circumstances of each incident and determine what happened.
-The major efforts in our methodology are:
+While the DOD methodology for investigating chemical incidents (Figure 7) is based on these protocols, the passage of time since the Gulf War makes it difficult to obtain certain types of documentary evidence, and physical evidence was often not collected at the time of an event.
+Accordingly, the methodology is designed to provide a thorough, investigative process to define the circumstances of each incident and determine what happened.
+The major efforts in this methodology are:

 - Assess the results.